gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 peeked through her curtain without opening it.

-A pair of soldiers stood on the street below next to a wheelbarrow---Papaere Badette's wheelbarrow, the big one that everybody borrowed when their own was too small.
+A pair of soldiers stood on the street below next to a wheelbarrow—Papaere Badette's wheelbarrow, the big one that everybody borrowed when their own was too small.
 For one gut-wrenching moment she thought it was full of children's bodies, but then she realized they were house soldiers.
 The Hett were prying the